department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/information-architecture/closed card sort/closed-card-sort-research-plan.md

 ## Timeline

-The card sort will launch on Feb 28, and should remain open until there are 30 completes or for 2 weeks (whichever is sooner).
+The card sort will open on Feb 28 and should remain open for two weeks (March 14) or until there are 30 completes (whichever is sooner).

 ### Prepare